Rearing, Management and Feeding of Non-Conventional Pet Animals

 Learning objectives

 The course is aimed to supply the basic knowledge on husbandry, breeding and nutrition in unconventional pets: birds (Galliformes, Anseriformes, Psittaciformes, Passeriformes) and mammals (Lagomorphs, Rodents, Mustelidae) and reptiles (Chelonia.
-The main topics of the course will be: species classification, morphology, husbandry and welfare, behavior and management, reproduction.
+The main topics of the course will be: species classification, morphology, husbandry and welfare, behaviour and management, reproduction.
+This will include the basics of nutrition, handling around exotic animal species, including pet birds, small mammals, amphibia, reptiles and fish.
+The knowledge of the different species will be oriented to a responsible breeding in accordance with animal behaviour and welfare.

 Expected learning outcomes